diagrams/diagrams-doc/doc/latex.rst

 ============

-Diagrams can be used to easily include pictures in your `\LaTeX`:math: documents, using either the `diagrams-cairo`:pkg: or `diagrams-postscript`:pkg: backend.
-(You can also use the `diagrams-pgf`:pkg: backend, which allows you to have `\LaTeX`:math: typeset any text in your diagrams, although it is not yet supported by `diagrams-latex.sty`.)
-You directly embed diagrams code in your `\LaTeX`:math: source, within special ``\begin{diagram} ... \end{diagram}`` blocks;
-the ``diagrams-latex`` package then takes care of automatically running your diagrams code and including the generated images in the output, so you don't need to worry about maintaining a bunch of source files or running special preprocessing tools.
+Diagrams can be used to easily include pictures in your `\LaTeX`:math: documents, using the `diagrams-cairo`:pkg:, `diagrams-postscript`:pkg:, or `diagrams-pgf`:pkg: backends.
+You directly embed diagrams code in your `\LaTeX`:math: source, within special ``\begin{diagram} ... \end{diagram}`` blocks; the ``diagrams-latex`` package then takes care of automatically running your diagrams code and including the generated images in the output, so you don't need to worry about maintaining a bunch of source files or running special preprocessing tools.

 Installation
 ============